-The Company has recognised a provision for the estimated cost of the consequences of restructuring the organisation, following announcements and the commencement of a collective consultation process in 2018.
+The Company has recognised a provision of the estimated cost of restructuring the organisation, following announcements and commencement of a collective consultation process in 2018.
 It is expected that most of these costs will have been incurred within one year of the Statement of financial position date.